Contact 4d Chern-Simons theory: Generalities: Reality conditions

 Thus, for the defect action contribution to be real, the number of (co)-adjoint orbit insertions must, naively, be an even number $N\in 2\mathbb{Z}_{+}$ and the defect data has now the following structure

 In summary, we have already presented all the 4d action functionals of relevance to our approach, briefly analyzed how they behave under gauge symmetries and even specified their reality conditions.
-As commented before in the introduction, Cf. II), the generalization of the 4d CS theory introduced in \cite{Yo} does not reproduce the same BC of the original CY 4d CS theory.
-Thus, an important question that raises now is the following: to what extend the regularized 4d CS theory introduced here reproduces the 2d IFT's already described by the original 4d CS theory?.
+As commented before in the introduction, Cf. II), the generalization of the 4d CS theory introduced in \cite{Yo} does not reproduce the same boundary eom of the original CY 4d CS theory.
+Thus, an important question that raises now is the following: to what extend the regularized 4d CS theory reproduces the 2d IFT's described by the original 4d CS theory?.
 Answering this, is the topic of the next section.